MajidInFocus/MajidInFocus/README.md

 <h2 align="center">💡 Fun Facts</h2>
 <ul>
   <li>✨ I’m fascinated by the stars and the mysteries of the cosmos</li>
-  <li>🌌 I love working on data from space observatories and telescopes</li>
   <li>📚 When I'm not coding, you can find me reading about physics or watching documentaries on astrophysics!</li>
 </ul>